-(1) No Member or officer of the House shall do any of the following:

-(a) Use the submission to or rejection by a House employee of conduct constituting sexual harassment as a basis for an employment decision affecting the employee.

-(b) Make submission to conduct constituting sexual harassment, either explicitly or implicitly, a term or condition of a House employee's employment.

-(c) Engage in conduct constituting sexual harassment that is so frequent or severe that it creates a hostile or offensive work environment for a House employee or another Member or officer of the House.

-(2) No Member or officer of the House shall retaliate against a House employee or another Member or officer of the House in response to any of the following actions taken in good faith:

-(a) Filing:

-(i) a complaint of sexual harassment under Rules of the House or the policies and procedures of an employer;

-(ii) a charge of sex discrimination relating to sexual harassment with a government agency or commission charged with enforcing laws relating to sex discrimination;

-(iii) a civil action relating to sexual harassment in a court of competent jurisdiction; or

-(iv) a criminal complaint relating to sexual harassment with a law enforcement agency.

-(b) Participating in an investigation in connection with or proceedings resulting from the filing of a complaint or proceeding under paragraph (a).

-(3) Nothing under subsection (2) shall be construed to prevent action against a Member or officer of the House who is the subject of a complaint or proceeding related to sexual harassment.
+The House of Representatives is committed to creating and maintaining a work environment free from discrimination and harassment.

+- (1) No Member or officer of the House shall engage in discrimination or harassment, including sexual harassment, of: - (a) another Member or officer of the House or House employee; or - (b) any individual: - (i) while performing services or duties of the House; - (ii) in or on House designated offices, property or facilities; or - (iii) at a House-sponsored meeting or event. - (2) No Member, officer of the House or House employee shall retaliate against an individual in response to any of the following actions taken in good faith: - (a) Filing: - (i) a complaint of discrimination or harassment under Rules of the House or the policies and procedures of an employer; - (ii) a charge of discrimination or harassment with a government agency or commission charged with enforcing laws relating to discrimination or harassment; - (iii) a civil action or arbitration relating to discrimination or harassment in a court of competent jurisdiction; or - (iv) a criminal complaint relating to harassment with a law enforcement agency. - (b) Participating in an investigation in connection with or proceedings resulting from the filing of a complaint or proceeding under paragraph (a). - (3) Nothing under subsection (2) shall be construed to prevent action against a Member or officer of the House who is the subject of a complaint or proceeding related to discrimination or harassment.